orhanrauf/Stacked-CTAB-GAN/README.md

 ```

 ## Example
-`Experiment_Script_Adult.ipynb` is an example notebook for training CTAB-GAN with Adult dataset.
-The dataset is alread under `Real_Datasets` folder.
+`Stacked_Experiment_Script_Adult1.ipynb`, `Stacked_Experiment_Script_Adult2.ipynb`, `Stacked_Experiment_Script_Adult3.ipynb` are all example notebooks for training different types of Stacked CTAB-GAN with Adult dataset.
+The dataset is already under `Real_Datasets` folder.
 The evaluation code is also provided.

 ## For large dataset